Chapter 3:

 "Alright, come on then, get in the passenger's seat.
 I'll drive you to wherever it is that you want to set up."

 Audra just looked him up and down.
-She still didn't know what to think of him.
+She still didn't know what to think.

 "…About that.
 Are you seriously going to just help me and expect nothing in return?
 This seems a bit too good to be true."

-He sighed, resting his hand on the truck's roof when he got to it.
+He sighed, resting his hand on the truck's roof.
 "The world isn't all sunshine and rainbows, but that doesn't mean there isn't good in it.
 Just consider it my way of welcoming you to The Bygone."

-"…" She hesitated, still unsure of how to proceed—her parents had always told her not to get into vehicles with strangers when she was little.
+"…" Her parents had always told her not to get into vehicles with strangers when she was little.
 However, she'd already loaded up her stuff.
+She really needed to get better at thinking through things.

 "Fine.
 But don't think that this means I owe you anything."

-"You don't, and I won't hold anything over your head either.
+"You don't; I won't hold anything over your head.
 Now, come on.
 Let's go find a spot for you to settle in.
 Time is ticking."

-He got into the truck, and after a moment of indecision, she did the same, settling into the worn leather seat.
+He got into the truck, and after another beat of indecision, she did the same, settling into the worn leather seat.
 The interior lights started up with a low murmur, and soon they were driving through the maze-like paths of the scrapyard.

 The ride was quiet, and Audra found herself lost in her thoughts.
 She couldn't shake the feeling that she was making a mistake somehow, but that could've just been her.